westonludeke/invoice_project/README.md

 ## TL;DR: This project is a Google Apps Script written in JavaScript to use the Stripe API to pull a Stripe invoice into a premade Google Sheet invoice template.

-*Note: There is separate code for net-new billing cycles, and invoices generated in the middle of existing billing cycles, such as adding a user in the middle of a yearly billing cycle.*
+*Note: There is separate code for invoices generated at the beginning of a billing cycle (such as a user's monthly payment), and invoices generated in the middle of existing billing cycles (such as adding a user in the middle of a yearly billing cycle).*

 ## How To Use: